edumserrano/csharp-functional/Docs/source/extensions.rst

 In the NuGet packages there are extensions that mutate from Maybe monad to Result, Result<T>, Result<TValue,TError>; as well as many others that mutate from a variation of Result monad to a variation of HttpResult monad like from Result<TValue,TError> to HttpResult<KValue,Terror>.

-.. note:: The underlying statement that derives from this introduction is that as a rule of thumb you should perform transformations that require only one function because of code readibility:
+.. note:: The underlying statement that derives from this introduction is that as a rule of thumb you should perform transformations that require only one function because of code readability:

 		  * If you're doing a generic type transformation and at the same time a monad transformation then the monad transformation should be implicit so that you will only require the function to mutate the generic type.
 		  * There is no problem in breaking this advice.
 You can even mutate more than one generic type at a time and go from Monad<A,B,C> to Monad<X,Y,Z> but at the expense of having 3 mutating functions: A->X, B->Y and C->Z.
-		  * The more functions that need to be passed in to the extension method the worst the readibility of the code becomes.
+		  * The more functions that need to be passed in to the extension method the worst the readability of the code becomes.
 This is subject to personal opinion but I think that due to the C# syntax it becomes harder to read the code if you start to have many functions passed in as arguments on chained method calls.

 .. note:: Consider for a moment the OnSuccess extension methods.
 There can be many overloads for OnSuccess which can only be distinguished by the returning type and in C# we can not have two methods with equal signature (the return type is not part of a method's signature).
 To overcome this, what I've chosen to do is to distinguish them by changing the method name to cater for different return types.
 Therefore you find different OnSuccess methods with appended ToX where X relates to the return type, such as OnSuccessToResultWithValue.
 This applies to all extension methods.